Analogue Pocket: Design

 The Analogue Pocket is designed around an Altera Cyclone V FPGA chip, which can be reprogrammed to mimic the hardware of various game consoles.
 Unlike an emulator, an FPGA can function nearly identically to the original hardware.
 Out of the box, the Analogue Pocket is designed to replicate the hardware of Game Boy, Game Boy Color, and Game Boy Advance consoles.
-The Pocket has a physical cartridge slot at the rear of the console which accepts all Game Boy Game Pak types.
+The Pocket has a physical cartridge slot at the rear of the console which accepts most Game Boy Game Pak titles.

 This FPGA can also be reprogrammed to replicate the Game Gear, Neo Geo Pocket/Pocket Color, Atari Lynx, TurboGrafx-16 and adapters (sold separately) allow their game cartridges to be plugged into the cartridge slot.
-Due to the near identical hardware of the Sega Master System and Game Gear, Master System cartridges can also be run from the cartridge slot via a third-party adapter in addition to the Analogue Game Gear adapter.
+Due to the near identical hardware of the Master System and Game Gear, Master System cartridges can also be run from the cartridge slot via a third-party adapter in addition to the Analogue Game Gear adapter.
 An additional Altera Cyclone 10 FPGA handles system management within the Analogue Pocket.

 For expanded connectivity, the Analogue Pocket offers a microSD card slot.
 A USB-C port is included for charging the built-in lithium-ion battery and to connect to a proprietary docking station, Analogue Dock, which enables wireless controller support and HDMI output.